TejasMedade/Blog-Application/README.md

 # Blogging Application

+Add Validation
+Search Users by name
+Default Image Setup
+Update Post Should Have Update Image Option as well only Admins can Other Delete Admins

  ## **REST API SERVICE**

 **Blogging REST API** allows **Bloggers / Users** to **Post** their ideas and views with **Images** as **Interactive Blogs** on their profile, **Users** can **View & Search** all the **Blogs & Blog Categories** as per their personal interests & can **Comment** their views on the **Posts**.

 API also provides **User, Admin Spring Security & JWT Cookie Token Based Authentication, Validation & Authorization**.

 API also provides **Pagination, Sorting & Searching features**.

+API also provides **Custom Exception Handling for all Exceptions & Validations**.

+API also provides **Custom Request and Response Data Transfer Objects for all HTTP Requests**.

-The api's primary objective is to provide **Users with both a Simple & User-Friendly Blogging Experience**.
+The API's primary objective is to provide **Users with both a Simple & User-Friendly Blogging Experience**.

 The application will be used by the **two** categories of users: